dheera/big-yellow-proxxon-mf70-conversion/README.md

 Install all-y-backplate on the back side.
 Install cnc-y-frontplate on the front side.
 Use the threaded rods, washers and M3 locknuts to tighten them all in place.

 Install the Y axis shaft.
-Use a ball bearing and a 5mm spacer on the front side, and a bronze oil-impregnated washer and a lock nut on the back side.
-(I would have used a ball bearing on the back side but the shaft isn't long enough.)
+Use a ball bearing and a 5mm spacer on the front side, and a ball bearing on the back side.
+Put the (left-threaded) nut back on with a dot of blue Loctite.
+Although it is a nylon locknut, there is not enough thread left to engage the nylon.

 Install the AliExpress shaft coupler.

 Put the M5 countersunk screws in and entire Y axis back on the mill.
 Make sure to push the bottom against the cast iron before tightening so it is properly supported.